MIZZOU BLACK STUDIES

 James S. Rollins Slavery Atonement Scholarship – for research support up to $1,000.

-Mary Crawford King and Louis King Scholarship – for research support up to $1,000 when participating in an MU study abroad program in Africa, the Caribbean, or South America with an interest in studying people of African descent.
+Mary Crawford King and Louis King Scholarship – for research support up to $1,000 when participating in an MU study abroad program with an interest in studying people of African descent.

 BLACK STUDIES: REFER A FRIEND, PASS THE WORD